barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server.md

 - Agents continue to rely on natural-language prompts but receive machine-readable facet contracts and validation hints alongside human context.
 - The registry service (`packages/flex-agents-server/src/services/flex-capability-registry.ts`) caches active entries in memory with a configurable TTL (`FLEX_CAPABILITY_CACHE_TTL_MS`) and automatically marks records inactive once their heartbeat timeout elapses.
 - Facet declarations are validated against the shared catalog at registration time; the registry compiles merged JSON Schemas, persists `input_facets` / `output_facets` coverage hints, and rejects unknown facets or direction mismatches before capabilities become available.
+- Legacy `defaultContract` fallbacks have been removed—registrations must provide explicit facet-backed `outputContract` payloads and the registry persists the compiled JSON Schema as the single source of truth.
 - The database layer persists metadata to the shared `flex_capabilities` table (Drizzle schema + migration), keyed by `capability_id` with timestamps for `registered_at`, `last_seen_at`, and rolling `status` (`active`/`inactive`).
 - Each agent module schedules a self-registration with the capability registry during bootstrap so the flex server advertises its capabilities without relying on a separate startup plugin.
 - Planner consumers should retrieve capabilities via the registry service (`listActive`, `getCapabilityById`) to honour cache/heartbeat semantics instead of querying the database directly.
+- SSE telemetry for `plan_generated` events now echoes per-node contract modes and facet coverage so downstream consumers can observe the facet-derived contract model in real time.

 ### Facet Catalog